AgnostiqHQ/covalent/doc/source/version_migrations/index.rst

    Covalent server has started at http://localhost:48008

-You should then be able to use our data migration tool to migrate any workflows you may want to port over to the new version of covalent.
+You should then be able to use our data migration tool to migrate any workflows you may want to port over to the new version of Covalent.

-For example for a workflow with dispatch id :code:`e0ba03a2-fdc0-474e-9997-7fa8e82932c5`
+For example, for a workflow with dispatch id :code:`e0ba03a2-fdc0-474e-9997-7fa8e82932c5`

 .. code:: bash